sebfrie/docker-steam-css/README.md

 ``-e 'CSS_HOSTNAME="Moody Crew"'``

+## Simplify Administration

+Create a folder in the server's root folder such as ``/games/css`` and use that to customize server settings without working with the Docker container repeatedly.

+The file overrides below can at most allow you to restart the container, rather than having to change anything in the container.

+Note: The end goal is to allow almost total customization from outside the container without all of the individual overrides or requiring the entire ``cstrike`` folder to be outside of the container.

-## Expose you maps and sounds as a htdocs directory
+## Expose your maps and sounds as a htdocs directory

 You can mount a directory where the css server should copy all currently installed maps and sounds so you can use the `sv_downloadurl` option.